mayank1210/nlp_trial/README.md

 - [ ] Find & count the named entities in the post.
 NER [https://www.wikiwand.com/en/Named-entity_recognition]
 - [ ] Use a clustering algorithm to group the entities/themes [https://noisy-text.github.io/2015/pdf/WNUT21.pdf]
-- [ ] Write a classification algorithm that puts each post into at least 3 classes.
+- [ ] Write a classification algorithm that puts each post into 3-10 classifications of your choosing.
-- [ ]

 ####Extra Credit